Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice

 \section{Summary and mean field modelling}

 From our simulations we see that the behaviour of the four models in question is visibly similar.
-The key differences are: (i) the finite size scaling of the plateau is consistent with a finite versus a vanishing value in the thermodynamic limit in the case of long-range versus truncated interactions, respectively; moreover, in the case of long-range interactions, (ii) the decay of $\rho_f(t)$ is notably faster, and the variation with system size $L$ is stronger (i.e., $\nu$ is significantly larger), in the charge simulations than in the spin ice simulations.
+The key differences are: (i) the finite size scaling of the plateau is consistent with a finite versus a vanishing value in the thermodynamic limit in the case of long-range versus truncated interactions, respectively, both in CSI and the CM; moreover, in the case of long-range interactions, (ii) the decay of $\rho_f(t)$ is notably faster, and the variation with system size $L$ is stronger (i.e., $\nu$ is significantly larger), in the charge simulations than in the spin ice simulations.

-The scaling fits to the Monte Carlo data $\eta_p(L) - \eta_p(\infty) \sim L^{-\nu}$ give the values summarised in Tab.~\ref{tab:finite-size-scaling}.
-In the following, we show how one can understand this behaviour qualitatively and sometimes even quantitatively using mean field population dynamics to model the time evolution of the monopole/charge densities.

 Regarding the discrepancy in the decay of the free monopole density, highlighted in point (ii) above, the most significant difference between the dynamics of the two models in the regime where monopoles are sparse is the existence of blocked directions in classical spin ice~\footnote{One may also wonder whether the differences in the short-time dynamics affect significantly the asymptotic decay of the free monopole density.
-This has been ruled out by changing between the dynamics generated by long-range CSI and the long-range CM at some later time, say $t=10$ (data not shown).}.
+This has been ruled out by changing between the dynamics generated by long-range classical spin ice and the long-range charge model at some later time, say $t=10\,$MC steps (data not shown).}.
 That is, for a given (isolated) free monopole, there always exists one of four directions (corresponding to the minority spin) along which the monopole cannot hop, as shown schematically in Fig.~\ref{fig:blocked-direction-tetra}.
 Assuming that the direction of the local Coulomb field is distributed randomly over the unit sphere, the fraction of charges which are unable to lower their energy due to blocking is $\Omega_b/4\pi$, where $\Omega_b$ is the solid angle for which there is a positive projection onto exactly one of the local basis vectors $\{ \v{e}_i \}$.
 This leads to a probability